LBC-LNBio/KVFinder-web/source/index.rst

 Users may opt to run jobs on a locally configured server or on our publicly available KVFinder-web service, available at http://parkvfinder.cnpem.br:8081.

-In addition, users can install the standalone version of parKVFinder from this `repository <https://github.com/LBC-LNBio/parKVFinder>`_.
+Furthermore, users can install the standalone version of parKVFinder from this `repository <https://github.com/LBC-LNBio/parKVFinder>`_.
 For more details, see the parKVFinder `wiki <https://github.com/LBC-LNBio/parKVFinder/wiki>`_.

 .. toctree::
    :maxdepth: 1